AbdulRahmanMydeen/virtualassistant/README.md

 # virtualassistant
-A simple virtual assistant that will be helpful for python beginners I named my virtual assistant as Friday (from Avengers Infinity War Movie) read modulerequirement.txt
+A simple virtual assistant that helps to send mail , Reporting weather and other useful things.
+I named my virtual assistant as Friday (from Avengers Infinity War Movie) read modulerequirement.txt for model requirements.